TRACIE-F/MechaCar_Statistical_Analysis/README.md

 A null hypothesis has no statistical difference between, for example the mpg of the MechaCar prototype and the chosen competitors.
 Conversely, an alternative hypotheses would be that there is a statistical difference.

  **Statistical Test**
 The statistical test I would choose is a **one-way ANOVA**, which is used to test the means of a single dependent variable across a single independent variable with multiple groups.
 This test is appropriate as I've recommended one metric to test across multiple datasets.

- **What data would be required**

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+To run this test, the **data required** would be mpg/fuel efficiency from major competitors for similar vehicle types.